 Managing your time well on the GMAT is critical.
 A good time management strategy should help you in the following ways:

-If you find that keeping track of time is too stressful, you should feel free to focus on accuracy in the beginning.
+Timed practice is almost always a good idea, but you should feel free to focus on accuracy in the initial stages of your prep if you find that keeping track of time is too stressful.
 However, as you get closer to your GMAT, you must focus on timing.

 During sectional practice

 We recommend that you aim for 2 minutes on an average for all question types in the Quantitative section of the GMAT exam.
 For example, if you are practicing 20 questions as part of a sectional exercise, you should aim to finish them in 40 minutes.

 The range for individual questions is 30 seconds to 3 minutes.
 Generally, you should be comfortable taking between 1 and 2½ minutes on a particular question.

 We recommend that you aim for different time targets for the different question formats in the Verbal section of the GMAT exam.